paulabirocchi/Paper_Phytoplankton_TSB/CCA_analysis/readme.txt

-This repository contains the CCA analysis and .csv files to run the code in RStudio, considering scaling = 2.
+This repository contains the CCA analysis to run the code in RStudio, considering scaling = 2.